Tulsa Golden Hurricane track and field

 The Tulsa Golden Hurricane track and field team is the track and field program that represents University of Tulsa.
-The Golden Hurricane compete in NCAA Division I as a member of the American Athletic Conference.
+The Golden Hurricane compete in NCAA Division I as a member of the American Conference.
 The team is based in Tulsa, Oklahoma at the Hurricane Soccer & Track Stadium.

 The program is coached by Taylor Gulley and Steve Gulley.
 The track and field program officially encompasses four teams, as the NCAA regards men's and women's indoor track and field and outdoor track and field as separate sports.

 The team is particularly accomplished in men's distance running, with Chris O'Hare, Marc Scott, and Patrick Dever having won NCAA championship titles in the mile run and 10,000 m.

 Postseason

 As of 2024, a total of 10 men and 3 women have achieved individual first-team All-American status at the men's outdoor, women's outdoor, men's indoor, or women's indoor national championships.